ooni/spec/oonib.md

   1912-06-23T101234Z_AS1234_ihvhaeZDcBpDwYTbmdyqZSLCDNuJSQuoOdJMciiQWwAWUKJwmR

-If the report does not match the collector policy, then the collector shall set the report_status to rejected, and will not create a report or return a valid report_id.
+If the report does not match the collector policy it will not create a report or return a valid report_id.

 The collector will instead respond like follows:

+`Status Code: 406 (Not Acceptable)`

     {